jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W1.md

 Create a **30-second black-and-white photo film** composed entirely of **still photographs**, organized into a **observational micro-narrative**.

-This assignment introduces:
-- photographic sequencing and rhythm
-- framing, composition, and depth of field
-- basic sound–image relationships
-- a complete workflow from idea → execution → post-production

 You will work **in pairs during class time** for support and feedback, but **each student must produce and submit an individual work**.

 > ❗ **Attendance and engagement are part of the rubric.**